RevealBi/Documentation/en/data-visualizations/scatter-bubble-charts.md

   - **Change the Style of your visualization.**

     You can select whether you want to show a *Title* or *Legend* for your visualization.
-Choosing a *Start Color* will define the color of the data spots/bubbles, if you use one color, or the color scheme of the elements, if you use more than one color in your visualization.
+Choosing a *Start Color* will define the color of the data points/bubbles.
+When more than one color is needed due to the use of the *Color Category*, colors are applied sequentially starting at the Start Color.

   - **Choose between *Linear* and *Logarithmic* scale for the X and Y axis**.